iainhouston/bradford-abbas.uk/README.md

 # Development and maintenance of Bradford Abbas Parish Council website

-How to set up the development site on MacBook
+How to set up the development site on Mac
 ===============

 I used Jeff Geerling's Drupal-VM to create a local Drupal server per his [tutorial](https://www.jeffgeerling.com/blog/2017/soup-nuts-using-drupal-vm-build-local-and-prod#comment-7231).